 Leinster exploited tiredness within the Ulster ranks allowing Jack Conan to make a break around the fringes of the ruck.
 Conan offloaded to Adam Byrne giving the Kildare man a clean run in.

 Ulster’s endeavour was not dented.
-Luke Marshall was introduced and made an immediate impact.
-His floated pass out to Jacob Stockdale saw the blue wall penetrated before the Ballymena man benefited from a deft Stuart McCloskey pass and excellent dummy run to allow Marshall barge over and level the game up.
+Marshall was introduced and made an immediate impact.
+His floated pass out to Stockdale saw the blue wall penetrated before the Ballymena man benefited from a deft McCloskey pass and excellent dummy run to allow Marshall barge over and level the game up.